Sen. Kamala Harris not ruling out 2020 White House run

 SAN DIEGO — Sen. Kamala Harris, D-Calif., says she isn't ruling out a 2020 run for president in her most direct comments yet about her political future.

-In an interview to air Sunday on MSNBC's "KasieDC," Harris said she's focused on the 2018 midterm elections.
+In an interview that aired Sunday on MSNBC's "KasieDC," Harris said she's focused on the 2018 midterm elections.
 "I'm focused on a lot of other things as a higher priority" than running for president, she said.

 Pressed on whether she was ruling out a 2020 bid, Harris said: "I'm not ruling it out, no."